2009 Brownlow Medal: Ablett's victory

 Gary Ablett's victory in the 2009 medal followed his sixth-place finish in 2007 and his third-place finish in 2008.
 In all three years he was the favourite to win the award.
 Ablett polled in 13 matches, including eight best-on-ground performances.
-His seventh consecutive best-on-ground performance in round 20 confirmed his victory, as his 26-vote tally at this point was seven votes ahead of Judd, Brown and Hayes, who were all equal on 19 votes with only six votes left from the remaining two rounds.
+His seventh best-on-ground performance in round 20 confirmed his victory, as his 26-vote tally at this point was seven votes ahead of Judd, Brown and Hayes, who were all equal on 19 votes with only six votes left from the remaining two rounds.
 During his acceptance speech, Ablett referred to his father, Australian Football Hall of Fame member Gary Ablett Sr., who, despite being considered one of the best footballers players of all time, never won a Brownlow medal.

 I can at least say I've done something he hasn't done...
 I've always said I'd be happy to be half as good.
 He's the best player to play the game, in my opinion.